 "Best available technology" or "BAT" means the best technology, treatment techniques, or other means that USEPA has found are available for the contaminant in question.
-BAT is specified in Subpart F of this Part.
+BAT is specified in Subpart F.

-"Bin classification" or "bin" means, for the purposes of Subpart Z of this Part, the appropriate of the four treatment categories (Bin 1, Bin 2, Bin 3, or Bin 4) that is assigned to a filtered system supplier pursuant to Section 611.1010 based on the results of the source water Cryptosporidium monitoring described in the previous section.
+"Bin classification" or "bin" means, for the purposes of Subpart Z, the appropriate of the four treatment categories (Bin 1, Bin 2, Bin 3, or Bin 4) that is assigned to a filtered system supplier pursuant to Section 611.1010 based on the results of the source water Cryptosporidium monitoring described in the previous section.
 This bin classification determines the degree of additional Cryptosporidium treatment, if any, the filtered PWS must provide.

-BOARD NOTE: Derived from 40 CFR 141.710 (2013) and the preamble discussion at 71 Fed.
+BOARD NOTE: Derived from 40 CFR 141.710 (2016) and the preamble discussion at 71 Fed.
 Reg.
 654, 657 (Jan.
 5, 2006).